parissej/MediaAdvisor/README.md

 #### From git

-- angular & co : go in the directory in which you'll find angular (with several jsons such as angular.json & package.json), open the windows prompt in it (or navigate to it with the console : cd, etc...) `windows button + r : type 'cmd'` et and type :
+- Angular & co : once you downloaded the àngular-setup` branch, go in the directory in which you'll find angular (with several jsons such as angular.json & package.json), open the windows prompt in it (or *navigate to it with the console : cd, etc...*) `windows button + r : type 'cmd'` and type `npm install`.

-`npm install`
+- API REST : download the `api-rest` branch and import it with your java IDE as a **Maven Project**, right click on the project and select `Maven > update project`.
+If you want to test it you might want to download a chrome extension such as ARC or Restlet Client.
+To actually test it, just type or copy `localhost:8095/rest/user/all` in your **GET** field.

 ### Deploy